 Text on signs

-- Make sure the text on your sign is easy to read.
+- Make sure the text on your sign uses fonts that work for your reader.
 Avoid fonts that are highly decorative, very bold, condensed or in italics, as these can be difficult to understand and may make the sign more difficult to read.
-Examples of easy to read sans serif fonts for signage include, Helvetica, Tahoma and Futura.
+Examples of good fonts are sans serif fonts for signage include, Helvetica, Tahoma and Futura.

 - Wording on signs should be as simple as possible.